dbayardAWS/intro-data-lake/lab1/README.md

 ![screenshot](images/New0c.png)

+* Hint: The Lake Formation workshop is using the "tpc" dataset.
+A common mistake students make is to sometimes type "tcp" not "tpc" which can lead to errors down the road.

 * Hint: During the Lake Formation lab, you will launch a Blueprint to import database data which takes a few minutes to run.
 While waiting for the Blueprint to finish, you can open up another browser tab and view the status of the Glue Workflow that runs your Blueprint.
 Use this link in a new browser tab: [https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=workflows](https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=workflows)

 ![screenshot](images/New0e.png)